Germany and weapons of mass destruction: Nuclear weapons

-Cold War and beyond
+Cold War

 As part of the accession negotiations of West Germany to the Western European Union at the London and Paris Conferences, the country was forbidden (by Protocol No III to the revised Treaty of Brussels of 23 October 1954) to possess nuclear, biological or chemical weapons.
 This was reiterated in domestic law by the Kriegswaffenkontrollgesetz (War Weapons Control Act).
 During the Cold War, nuclear weapons were deployed in Germany by both the United States (in West Germany) and the Soviet Union (in East Germany).
 Despite not being among the nuclear powers during the Cold War, Germany had a political and military interest in the balance of nuclear capability.
 In 1977, after the Soviet deployment of the new SS-20 IRBM, West German chancellor Helmut Schmidt expressed concern over the capability of NATO's nuclear forces compared to those of the Soviets.
 Later in the Cold War under the chancellorship of Helmut Kohl, the West German government expressed concern about the progress of the nuclear arms race.
 Particularly, they addressed the eagerness of Germany's NATO allies, the United States and United Kingdom, to seek restrictions on long-range strategic weapons while modernizing their short-range and tactical nuclear systems.
 Germany wanted to see such short range systems eliminated, because their major use was not deterrence but battlefield employment.
 Germany itself, straddling the division of the Eastern and Western blocs in Europe, was a likely battlefield in any escalation of the Cold War and battlefield use of nuclear weapons would be devastating to German territory.

 In 1957, the European Atomic Energy Community (Euratom) was created to promote the use of nuclear energy in Europe.
 Under cover of the peaceful use of nuclear power, West Germany hoped to develop the basis of a nuclear weapons programme with France and Italy.
 The West German Chancellor Konrad Adenauer told his cabinet that he "wanted to achieve, through EURATOM, as quickly as possible, the chance of producing our own nuclear weapons".
 The idea was short-lived.
 In 1958 Charles De Gaulle became President of France, and Germany and Italy were excluded from the weapons project.
 Euratom continued as the European agency for the peaceful use of nuclear technology, falling under the institutions of the European Economic Community in 1967.